wincent/masochist/content/wiki/GPG key rotation notes.md

 ssb   rsa4096/F3B7FB88B7466831 2022-06-11 [E] [expires: 2023-06-11]
 ```

+You can either:

-Git will want the commit made with `git commit -S4282ED4A05CC894D53A541C3F962DC1A1941CCC4` (note the explicit use of the primary key ID, even though it is offline — Git/GPG know to select the last-created signing subkey ID instead, which would be ID `70516DBB88E4F779`).
-In my testing, `git commit -S` with no argument works too; GPG guesses the right default secret key as seen here:
+- Make the commit with an explicit ID; eg. `git commit -S4282ED4A05CC894D53A541C3F962DC1A1941CCC4` (note the explicit use of the primary key ID, even though it is offline — Git/GPG know to select the last-created signing subkey ID instead, which would be ID `70516DBB88E4F779`).
+- In my testing, `git commit -S` with no argument works too; GPG guesses the right default secret key.
+- Skip the `-S` entirely because we have `git config --global commit.gpgSign true` set.

+This test shows that the right (primary) key is automatically chosen:

 ```shell
 $ echo hello | gpg -s